How To Specify A QCP Project

 Using this specification language in your documents means that the woodworking firm you use will need to hold a QCP license, will know to adhere to the Architectural Woodwork Standards, and will get your project QCP certified with project labels.

-This language must be exact in order to avoid questions or errors from woodworking firms.
+It is recommended to use this language (as a best practice) in order to avoid questions or errors from woodworking firms.
 If you can include the correct language from the beginning, you will save time and effort in the long run.
 If specifying a project for QCP certification isn’t upheld at the bid level, you will run the risk of not only securing quality assurance, but also, bids that are not a true “apples to apples” comparison, and you’ll have no recourse in the event of discrepancies in the delivery of woodwork.

 The Difference Between QCP Licencing, QCP Certification & QCP Labels